ibm-cloud-docs/assistant/dialog-voice-actions.md

 - [Use a custom language model](#dialog-voice-actions-custom-language)
 - [Use a custom grammar](#dialog-voice-actions-custom-grammar)

-To make any of these types of changes, edit the speech service configuration by adding the `speech_to_text` response type to your dialog or step in the actions.
-By default,the configuration decisions you make in the dialog node override the configuration that is specified in the integration setup page.
-The `update_strategy` parameter determines the update strategy when setting the speech configuration.
-The changes you apply persist for the remainder of the conversation, unless you override them again.
+To make any of these types of changes, edit the speech service configuration by adding the `speech_to_text` response type to your dialog or to the step in the actions.
+By default, the changes you apply persist for the remainder of the conversation, unless you override them again or you change this behavior by specifying an `update_strategy`.

 ```json